-Because shrimp are small, a sharp paring knife with a pointed tip is a must for deveining.
-The sharp blade requires less pressure to make the shallow slit along the back of the shrimp for a more precise cut and the tip will easily slide under the vein to lift it out.
+Because shrimp are small, a sharp paring knife with a pointed tip is essential for deveining.
+A sharp blade requires less pressure to make the shallow slice along the back of the shrimp making a more precise cut, and the tip will easily slide under the vein to lift it out.
 Another helpful feature for the paring knife you use is a comfortable handle to assist with maneuverability.

 Once the vein is removed, if you want your shrimp to butterfly a bit while cooking.
 Make a deeper cut along the back of it.

-You can purchase deveined shrimp, but understand that it’s usually more expensive.
+You can purchase deveined shrimp, but understand that it’s usually a bit more expensive.
 So, save a few dollars and devein your own.